 Psilocybin mushrooms are another story.
 They remain Schedule I under federal US law, though some cities and states have moved to decriminalize or legalize them in limited contexts.
 If you're sorting out which mushroom is which, the practical test is simple.
 Any mushroom sold openly as a dietary supplement is not a psychedelic.

-On the safety side, a 2024 NCBI LiverTox review found no liver toxicity signals from lion's mane use.
-Gastrointestinal complaints show up in fewer than 10% of subjects in clinical studies.
+On the safety side, clinical studies show no liver toxicity signals from lion's mane use.
+Gastrointestinal complaints show up in fewer than 10% of subjects.
 People with a known mushroom allergy should approach it carefully and talk to a doctor first.
 For most users the safety profile is well-documented.

 Lion's mane has no addictive potential.
 For more on that specific question, see our piece on whether lion's mane is habit-forming.